Gabrielstav/HiEdge/README.md

 python main.py -c path/to/config_file.yaml -r run_name
 ```

+To test the pipeline - simply run this in the project root (with the default config file settings).
+This will use the included test data and reference data to run the pipeline.
+To run with your own data, all you really need to do is change the input path to point to some folder
+cotaining your Hi-C Pro output files - and that's it!

 ## Configuration

 The configuration file is a YAML file that specifies the settings for the pipeline.